leafsphp/new-docs/leaf-mvc/v/2.0/core/routing.md

 # Routing

-Leaf API uses Leaf's router so be sure [read the docs](/leaf/v/2.4.3/routing/).
+leaf MVC uses Leaf's router so be sure [read the docs](/leaf/v/2.4.3/routing/).

 Previously, all routes were kept in `App/Routes.php`, however, for "scaleability" and readability sake, a `Routes` directory has been added, you can have sub files holding routes as done in the example.